 Questions?
 Orders?
 Contact Us!

 All wood gains a distinctive patina over time.
 That's part of its charm.
 We use Meb’s grandmother’s spoons and cutting boards daily.
 With proper care, your woodenwares should shine for many generations.
 Never put woodenwares in a dishwasher.
 Heat and water are enemies of wood.
-Ken, AN ASIDE, below, was just lucky.
+(Ken, below, was just lucky.)

 Big Board Care